Ursula O'Leary: Radio

-When, on 14 April 1960 the BBC broadcast John Masefield's play in verse, Good Friday, O'Leary performed Procula, wife of Pontius Pilate (William Devlin), to the atmospheric sound effects of the BBC Radiophonic Workshop.
+On 14 April 1960 the BBC broadcast John Masefield's play in verse, Good Friday.
+O'Leary performed Procula, wife of Pontius Pilate (William Devlin), to the atmospheric sound effects of the BBC Radiophonic Workshop.
 The Home Service of Hugh Stewart's production used soundware such as the EMS Synthi 100 and ARP Odyssey l.
 In 1974 Olivia Manning adapted a further two of Arnold Bennett's works (The Card and The Regent) into an eight part BBC Radio play: Denry - The Adventures Of A Card.
 Graham Armitage portrayed the eponymous Denry with O'Leary as the beautiful Countess of Chell.

 In 1970 she played Janet Onslow in Death in the Family for the Midweek Theatre slot on BBC Radio 4.
 Other appearances included the BBC Radio Four adaption of Bennett's Buried Alive on 11 March 1972.

 In 1972 O'Leary's character was Jane Petrie, an attractive young art teacher from the fictional Borchester.
 Her distractions while running the summer school at Arkwright Hall gets Tony Archer (Colin Skipp) the sack from Ralph Bellamy's dairy enterprise.